dmytrov/cell_segmentation/readme.txt

   -Xms128m
   -Xmx512m
 Xms key is for setting start java heap size,
-Xmx key is for setting max java heap size (-Xmx1024m e.g.)
+Xmx key is for setting max java heap size

 2. Restart matlab

-3. In case of more errors try to increase the heap size.
+3. In case of more errors try to increase the heap size (-Xmx1024m e.g.).

 =================
 TODO list: